 Dickerson went on to study in Nottingham and took his bicycle to France where he attempted to evangelize into 1880.
 He then went through Italy and on to Palestine, collecting slides of the holy places, which he later used in lectures in Britain.
 Around 1890 he settled in Plumstead in south-east London, where he found audiences at the working-class St Paul’s Mission.
 His eloquence impressed many people, and his personality was admired.
 How he financed his life is unknown, but he endorsed Page Woodcock’s ‘wind pills’ with a testimonial stating that in all his travels he (‘Rev I. P. Dickerson, ex-Jubilee Singer’) found them the best (‘they have quite cured me’) (Hudderfield Daily Chronicle, 1 May 1899, and Manchester Guardian, 9 June 1899)).
 A quarter of a century had passed since he had sung with the group; his role in establishing the Fisks and spirituals in Britain had been substantial.

 He spoke at chapels all over London.
-The census of 1891 shows him a visitor at 7 Bruce Grove in Tottenham, north London where his hostess was the 88 year old widow of pioneer meteorologist Luke Howard.
+The census of 1891 shows him a visitor at 7 Bruce Grove in Tottenham, north London where his hostess was an 88 year old widow, probably a relative of pioneer meteorologist Luke Howard.
 She had four servants.
-The house, somewhat derelict, has been marked with a blue plaque noting her husband’s achievements.
+The house, somewhat derelict, has been marked with a blue plaque noting Howard’s achievements.

 Dickerson died from a heart attack on 9 February 1900 at 58 Walmer Road, Plumstead, in the home of George Meads, where he had lived for six years.
 Meads told the registrar that his friend had been a temperance lecturer.
 The local newspaper described him as ‘the well-known coloured evangelist and temperance lecturer … whose burly figure and genial smile were well-known and cordially welcomed everywhere’.
 He had been ‘a popular evangelical missioner, lecturing in every part of the kingdom’ (Kentish Independent and County Advertiser, 17 Feb 1900).
 He was buried in Plumstead cemetery, his gravestone recording that he had been both a slave and a Jubilee singer.

 This page is based on Jeffrey Green’s entry for Dickerson in the Oxford Dictionary of National Biography.
-Information on 7 Bruce Grove added August 2015.
+Information on 7 Bruce Grove added August 2015 and the illustrated pamphlet October 2017.

 See this site’s pages 049, 085, 093 and 121 and Andrew Ward, Dark Midnight when I Rise.
 The Story of the Fisk Jubilee Singers (New York, 2000).